nahuelio/boneyard/src/com/spinal/ioc/README.md

 ### IoC Core Improvements notes on next iteration:

+* Inheritance Major issue Investigation: Calling [Class].__super__.initialize.apply(this, arguments); in some of the initialize methods inside classes is messing things up. like the object instanciated it from a class that has this code, it ends up being of a different type.
+Spinal Core issue (SpinalClass) (Weird).

 * Engine should take care of partials specs loading (Clean up $created references before merging).

 * Write Test cases for Spec semantics errors (type checking and nullability of required data, exceptions and more).